 Revolving Loan Fund Onetime Exception

-The onetime exception allowed a home rule charter or statutory city, county, or town that had uncommitted money in their RLF fund to use 80% of the balance as a general purpose aid for any lawful expenditure.
-In order to be eligible for the exception, the city, county or town needed to return 20% of the uncommitted balance to the State's general fund prior to June 30, 2020.
+The onetime exception would allow a home rule charter or statutory city, county, or town that has uncommitted money in their RLF fund to use 80% of the balance as a general purpose aid for any lawful expenditure.
+To be eligible for the exception, the city, county, or town would need to return 20% of the uncommitted balance to the State's general fund prior to June 30, 2022.

-By February 15, 2021, any home rule charter or statutory city, county, or town that exercised the option to utilize 80% of their balance as general purpose aid must submit to the chairs of the legislative committees with jurisdiction over economic development policy and finance, an accounting and explanation of the use and distribution of the funds.
+By February 15, 2023, any home rule charter or statutory city, county, or town that exercises the option to utilize 80% of their balance as general purpose aid must submit to the chairs of the legislative committees with jurisdiction over economic development policy and finance, an accounting and explanation of the use and distribution of the funds.